canonical/spark-client-snap/docs/tutorial/spark-tutorial/t-setup.md

 ...
 ```

 Let's generate the Kubernetes configuration file using MicroK8s and write it to `~/.kube/config`.
+This is where Kubernetes looks for the Kubeconfig file by default.

 ```bash
 microk8s config | tee ~/.kube/config